Dodgers vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 - When it comes to hitting the over, the Dodgers and their opponents are 6-4-0 in their last 10 games with a total.

-- In their last game with a spread, the Dodgers covered the spread.
+- The Dodgers have covered in each of their last two games with a spread.

 Dodgers Betting Records & Stats

-- The Dodgers have been favored on the moneyline 88 total times this season.
-They've finished 51-37 in those games.
+- The Dodgers have been favored on the moneyline 89 total times this season.
+They've gone 52-37 in those games.

-- Los Angeles has played as moneyline favorites of -300 or shorter in just two games this season, which it won both.
+- Los Angeles has won all six games it has played as moneyline favorites with odds of -275 or shorter.

-- The implied moneyline probablility in this matchup gives the Dodgers a 75% chance to win.
+- Based on this game's moneyline, the Dodgers have an implied win probability of 73.3%.

-- Los Angeles has had an over/under set by bookmakers 105 times, and have combined with opponents to go over the total in 60 of those games (60-40-5).
+- Los Angeles has played in 106 games with a set over/under, and have combined with its opponents to go over the total 61 times (61-40-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!